 Extend the Lifespan of Your Potting Soil

-If your potting soil still is dry, bug free, fungus free, and healthy, but your plants are not thriving, you can refresh the soil by:
+If your potting soil is still dry, bug free, fungus free, and healthy, but your plants are not thriving, you can refresh the soil by the following methods.

 What to do with Old Potting Soil

 If your potting soil needs to be replaced, do not simply throw the old soil away.

 Rather, add the soil to your compost heap, or use it as topsoil for your lawn, or – if it is bug- and fungus-free – top up other pot plants.